Kabaddi

-Kabaddi is a contact team sport.
-Played between two teams of seven players, the objective of the game is for a single player on offense, referred to as a "raider", to run into the opposing team's half of the court, touch out as many of their players and return to their own half of the court, all without being tackled by the defenders in 30 seconds.
-Points are scored for each player tagged by the raider, while the opposing team earns a point for stopping the raider.
-Players are taken out of the game if they are touched or tackled, but are brought back in for each point scored by their team from a tag or a tackle.
+Kabaddi (/kəˈbædi/, /ˈkʌbədi/) is a contact team sport played between two teams of seven players.
+It is one of the traditional games of India.
+In the game, a raider enters the opposing half of the court to tag the defenders and attempt to return within 30 seconds without being tackled.
+Points are awarded for successful tags, while defenders earn a point for tackling the raider.
+Tagged or tackled players are temporarily out but can re-enter when their team scores.
+Raids alternate between teams throughout the game.

-It is popular in the Indian subcontinent and other surrounding Asian countries.
-Although accounts of kabaddi appear in the histories of ancient India, the game was popularised as a competitive sport in the 20th century.
+It is popular in South Asia and nearby Asian countries.
+Although accounts of kabaddi are found in ancient India, the game was popularised as a competitive sport in the 20th century.
 It is the national sport of Bangladesh.
-It is the state game of the Indian states of Chhattisgarh, Tamil Nadu, Andhra Pradesh, Bihar, Haryana, Karnataka, Kerala, Maharashtra, Odisha, Punjab, Telangana, and Uttar Pradesh.
+It is the third most popular and viewed sport in India after cricket and football.
+It is the state game of the Indian states of Andhra Pradesh, Bihar, Chhattisgarh, Haryana, Karnataka, Kerala, Maharashtra, Odisha, Punjab, Tamil Nadu, Telangana, and Uttar Pradesh.

-There are two major disciplines of kabaddi: "Punjabi kabaddi", also referred to as "circle styles", comprises traditional forms of the sport that are played on a circular field outdoors, while the "standard style", played on a rectangular court indoors, is the discipline played in major professional leagues and international competitions such as the Asian Games.
+There are two major forms: "Punjabi kabaddi", also called "circle style", comprises of the traditional forms of the sport that are played outdoors on a circular field, and the "standard/rectangular style", which is played indoors on a rectangular court, and is played in major professional leagues and international competitions such as the Asian Games.

+Name

-This game is known by numerous names in different parts of the Indian subcontinent, such as: kabaddi or chedugudu in Andhra Pradesh and Telangana; kabaddi in Maharashtra, Karnataka and Kerala; kabaddi, komonti or ha-du-du in West Bengal and Bangladesh; bhavatik in Maldives, kauddi or kabaddi in the Punjab region; hu-tu-tu in Western India, hu-do-do in Eastern India; chadakudu in South India; kapardi in Nepal; kabadi or sadugudu in Tamil Nadu; and chakgudu in Sri Lanka.
+This game is known by numerous names in different parts of the Indian subcontinent, such as: kabaddi or chedugudu in Andhra Pradesh and Telangana; kabaddi in Maharashtra, Karnataka and Kerala; kabaddi, komonti or ha-du-du in West Bengal and Bangladesh; baibalaa in Maldives, kauddi-kauddi in Sindh, kabaddi in the Punjab region; hu-tu-tu in Western India, ha-do-do in Eastern India; chadakudu in South India; kapardi in Nepal; kabadi or sadugudu in Tamil Nadu; and chakgudu in Sri Lanka.